alvxck/authentication-system/README.md

 # Login System

-The goal of this project is to develop a stateless login and registration system using JWT for user authentication.
-This project is built using MERN and follows standard RESTful practices for data transmission with JSON.

 ![image](login-system-demo.gif)

+The goal of this project is to develop a Full Stack (MERN) Login & Registration system.
+User identity is verified through stateless JSON Web Token validation middleware with standard RESTful practices for data transmission with JSON.

 ## Frontend
 * Built using **React**, **Javascript**, **HTML**, and **CSS**.